AI0702/Among-Us-clone/README.md

 * `Up` `Down` `Left` `Right` `W` `S` `A` `D` Move
 * `Space` Interact, Perform Actions, Vent
 * `Left Click` View Tasks, Complete Tasks, Vote.
-  * Click on the 'Tasks' button on the top-right to view the list of tasks.
+  * Click on the 'Tasks' button on the top-left to view the list of tasks.
   * When a task window is displayed, click on appropriate hotspots to complete the task.
   * During voting, click on the checkbox next to a player to vote.
 * `Tab` View Map